Everything an International student needs to know about college recruiting in North America

 - ACT Score - two-year programs in the US will require prospective students to have an ACT score.
 Similar to SAT’s you can find the next available test here.

-- TOEFL Score - A TOEFL, or Test of English as a Foreign Language, is a standardized test that measures the English proficiency of non-native English speakers who are looking to enrol in English-speaking universities.
+- TOEFL Score - A TOEFL, or Test of English as a Foreign Language, is a standardized test that measures the English proficiency of non-native English speakers who are looking to enroll in English-speaking universities.
 Register for the test here.

 Although standardized tests can be helpful with proving academics, coaches may also want an estimate of your grade.
 In North America, the most commonly used grading schemes are GPA and percentages.
 When talking with coaches you should make a rough but honest estimation of your academic standing.
 A great way to do this is by using an international grade calculator.
 Check out our favourite here.

 Although grades are important, your athletic performances are what will make you an attractive prospective college recruit.
 Each country and local sports organization have different approaches to recording events; Athletic.net, Milesplit, Trackie are some of the most common event results sites in North America.
 Often youtube videos and unofficial results aren’t enough, finding your local equivalent is important in proving to coaches your athletic ability.